AltropInc/alt/doc/script/Scopes.md

 }
 ```

 The root reference refers to an implicit global object.
-An Alt application (executable has one and only one root object.
+An Alt application (executable) has one and only one root object.
 All application objects
-are created with the root object.
+are created within the root object.